ND-Framework/ND_GunAnims/README.md

 #### info.clothing

-Animtion by clothing component, if wearing specific clothing such as a holster then everything else ignored and that anim is used.
+Animation by clothing component, if wearing specific clothing such as a holster then everything else ignored and that anim is used.

 * `holster`: animations played based on clothing when weapon is holstered.
 * `unholster`: animations played based on clothing when weapon is unholstered.